 When you visit the Colosseum, pay a visit the Seven Hills of Rome as well.
 A visit is included in all tickets and will give you access to many monuments including the House of Augustus, House of Livia, Domus Flavia, Farnese Gardens, Palatine museum, and Hippodrome of Domitian.
 It’s also a nice place to enjoy breathtaking views of the Roman Forum.

 It’s free for seniors (65 or more) and can be visited from 8am to 7pm.

 The Roman Forum used to be the hub of the Roman Empire and is surrounded by the ruins of official buildings.
 The entrance to the Roman Forum is included in all tickets to the Colosseum.

 Visit it to enjoy temples and know how one of the world’s oldest civilizations lived.

-If you’re in a hurry or do no want to waste hours standing in a queue for tickets then opt for skip-the-line tickets that can only be purchased online.
+If you’re in a hurry or do no want to waste hours standing in a queue for tickets buy the tickets online and skip the line.

 Some providers are flexible and allow free cancellations or modifications.
 It’s best that you check terms and conditions and ask the provider about such policies.

 Is the Colosseum Ticket included in the Roma Pass?